JdeRobot/drones/README.md

 ### ROS Melodic

-The packages provided here depend on the PX4 Firmware and SITL.
-Packages can be installed through:
+The melodic development has reached its End Of Life (EOL) but can still be installed using the command:
 ```bash
 sudo apt-get install ros-melodic-jderobot-drones
 ```